Site logo

 #20: American Standardbred ($1,000-$10,000)

 You can identify them by their short backs, sloping shoulders, and long, high croups.
 The chests are deep and thick, with the ribs well-sprung.
-However, they only grow to 900-1,200 pounds.
+However, they grow to 900-1,200 pounds.

 Standardbred prices vary from $1,000 to $10,000 for the average horse and up to $20,000 for racing breeds.